-Initiatory Teacher Actions - In the second grouping called Initiatory Teacher Actions is lecturing, giving directions, and four types of questions from low level to higher.
-Note that this scheme uses only four question types vs. other systems that have 5-8 categories which are way too many for a fast-paced observation.
+Initiatory Teacher Actions - The second grouping, called Initiatory Teacher Actions, is lecturing, giving directions, and four types of questions from low to higher.
+Note that this scheme uses only four question types vs. other systems with 5-8 categories which are way too many for a fast-paced observation.